Machine Learning for the identification of phase-transitions in interacting agent-based systems: a Desai-Zwanzig example: Numerical Results:

-where $x_i^k$ denotes the $i$-th agent at a fixed time raised in the power $k$, $M_k$ is the $k$-th moment of the population.
-The choice of four moments was based on our previous work \cite{zagli2023dimension} where we showed that a closed-form system of four coupled ODEs for the four moments can provide accurate predictions of the phase transition.
-This is further supported by studying the time-scale separation between the four-moment truncation and higher-order moment truncations of the dynamics, see \ref{sec:sep_time_scales} in the Appendix.
+Given the sampled data from the ABM we compute the first four moments $M_1,M_2,M_3,M_4$ as \hbox{$M_k = \frac{1}{N} \sum_{i=1}^N x_i^k(t)$}, where $x_i^k$ denotes the $i$-th agent at a fixed time raised in the power $k$, $M_k$ is the $k$-th moment of the population from the sampled ABM data.
+The computation of the moments serves as a comparison between our data-driven framework and the one proposed in \cite{zagli2023dimension} where an analytical system of ODEs based on the four moments is proposed.
+The choice of four moment is also supported by studying the time-scale separation of the analytical reduced model proposed in \cite{zagli2023dimension} between the four-moment truncation and higher-order moment truncations of the dynamics, see \ref{sec:sep_time_scales} in the Appendix.
 In Figure \ref{fig:moments_colored} we plot the first two moments $M_1$ and $M_2$ colored with the parameter $\sigma$.
 Based on this, we argue that the data are at least two-dimensional, and that the parameter $\sigma$ appears to correlate with the moments $M_1,M_2$.

 We then proceed by computing Diffusion Maps (see Section \ref{sec:Dmaps} for a description of the algorithm) using data from the sampled ABM simulation.
-The Diffusion Maps algorithm was computed using: (a) histograms obtained \textit{for a single value} of the parameter $\sigma$, (b) histograms obtained across our grid of 18 distinct $\sigma$ values, (c) on the four computed moments from data sampled across our 18 values of $\sigma$.
-For the first case of a single value of $\sigma$, Diffusion Maps discovered a one-dimensional manifold.
-For the last two cases, a two-dimensional manifold was discovered; we elaborate more about each case below.
+The Diffusion Maps algorithm was computed using: (a) histograms obtained \textit{for a single value} of the parameter $\sigma$, (b) histograms obtained across our grid of 18 distinct $\sigma$ values, (c) on the four computed moments from data sampled across our 18 values of $\sigma$; those computations are reported in Section \ref{sec:dmaps_SI} of the Appendix.
+We would like to reiterate that the Diffusion Maps computations on the moments are not necessary for the overall framework they serve as a comparison of our approach and the one by \cite{zagli2023dimension} et al.